 Where is the Leak Coming From?

 Something as simple as the location of the leak can be the difference between a simple repair or a costly replacement.
 Generally speaking, a water heater that leaks from the top has a far better chance of being repaired than a bottom leak.
 The valves and pipes that connect the water heater to the plumbing system are located at the top.
 If one of these components becomes dislodged, the water will leak from the pipes, but it can easily be fixed.
 However, a water heater that leaks from the bottom almost always means that the tank itself is damaged somehow.
 If the tank is leaking, the only option is to replace it.

 What Should I Do?

 A leaking water heater is a serious issue that should be repaired right away.
 Luckily, Radiant technicians are specialists in all things plumbing and HVAC.
 That’s why we’re the trusted company for all plumbing and HVAC replacement services in and around Bee Caves, TX.
+We also have some helpful information about what you can do to prepare ahead of your plumbing service.
 Contact us today to schedule an appointment.